thirumurthis/Learnings/spring/SpringBoot_AOP.md

 }
 ```

-- Class to validate the input Pojo, in this case Customer Pojo
+- Class where we perform the basic validation, to demonstrate basic validation
+   - Where we check if the input Customer JSON payload received contains name attribute and should NOT be empty.
+   - Also checking if the address attributes should be available.

 ```java
 package com.app.demo.config;